 - Pressure button will then be pushed once everything is added, on high pressure

-Let us know what you think and if you added any other spices to this easy pressure cooker lasagna casserole to make it even better, and you should try our Instant Pot lasagna soup after this that uses many of the same ingredients!
+Let us know what you think of this easy recipe.
+If you add any other spices to this easy pressure cooker lasagna casserole to make it even better.
+You should try our Instant Pot lasagna soup after this that uses many of the same ingredients!

 Pressure Cooker Lasagna Casserole